ibgradR/Rworkshop_2017/docs/index.md

 Last but not least, we really hope to see this workshop become a regular event in the academic calendar.
 If you are interested in volunteering in future years, please contact us.

 ## Logistics
-Prior to coming to the workshop, you should install the latest (or at least a fairly recent) version of R (available https://cran.r-project.org/) **and** RStudio (https://www.rstudio.com/products/rstudio/download/).
+Prior to coming to the workshop, you should install the latest (or at least a fairly recent) version of R (available [here](https://cran.r-project.org/)) **and** RStudio (available [here](https://www.rstudio.com/products/rstudio/download/)).
 RStudio is a immensely popular graphical user interface for R that has many additional features.

 ## Schedule